klemola/matiasklemola.com/content/articles/typescript-union-types.md

 Tags: typescript, advanced-types, refactoring
 Slug: typescript-union-types
 Sourcecode: https://github.com/klemola/matiasklemola.com/tree/master/content/code/typescript-union-types
-Summary: Get familiar with union types in Typescript with practical examples.
+Summary: Get familiar with union types in TypeScript with practical examples.
 You will get rid of of complex and buggy boolean logic by using union types to model the state of your application.
 Your colleagues will thank you later.
-Audience: Folks who are somewhat familiar with Typescript, and willing to learn about advanced types.
+Audience: Folks who are somewhat familiar with TypeScript, and willing to learn about advanced types.
 I use some patterns analogous to React, so it helps if you've seen React code before.
 ---

 People often trip up on logic involving boolean values.
 It has happened to me too!
 Dynamic languages (e.g. JavaScript) offer limited choices for modeling different outcomes.
 One could use weak enums (list of possible string values).
 It's still possible to use invalid values via typos.
 Inline boolean values are not named and might not communicate intention.

-Typescript provides a better alternative.
+TypeScript provides a better alternative.
 I'd like to show you how I've modeled different logical outcomes using union types.

 ## Example: Fetching data